ucam-department-of-psychiatry/camcops/docs/source/administrator/server_config_file.rst

 - a ``client_id``, configured via FHIR_APP_ID_;
 - a ``client_secret``, configured via FHIR_APP_SECRET_;

-If you wish the exported "system" URLs to work, ensure the CamCOPS back-end is configured to know its own address: see :ref:`external URL configuration <config_external_url>`.
+If you wish the exported "system" URLs to work, ensure the CamCOPS back-end is configured to know its own address: see :ref:`external URL configuration
+<config_external_url>`.

+For standard ID numbers, like UK NHS numbers, you should set the appropriate :ref:`FHIR ID system URL <fhir_id_system_url>`.

 FHIR_API_URL
 ############